giridharb/payroll/README.md

 $ composer install
 ```

-3. Create database and Copy .env.example file to .env and edit database credentials there
+3. Use below command to copy .env.example file to .env

 ```
 $ mv .env.example .env

 ```
+4. Now Create database and add database credentials details in .env file

-4. Next, You need to run following commands  from your terminal
+5. Next, You need to run following commands  from your terminal

 ```
 $ php artisan key:generate